 My name is Kamran Ayub.
-I'm a professional developer and technologist that based in Minneapolis, MN and have been in the industry since 2006.
+I'm a professional developer and technologist based in Minneapolis, MN and have been designing, building, and producing software for over 12 years.
 I've worked in multiple Fortune 500 companies working on small to massive scale consumer-facing and line of business web applications.

 I am a Pluralsight and Packt course author, you can view my current courses on the projects page or follow my Pluralsight author profile.
 I really enjoy teaching and sharing what I know and authoring courses is definitely something I intend to pursue.